YMCA after-school worker accused of secret peeping at Raleigh elementary school

 According to the arrest warrant, Haywood is accused of using a device “to create a photographic image of another underneath or through the person’s clothing for the purpose of viewing the person’s body or undergarments” without consent.

-The ages of the multiple alleged peeping victims are not listed in the warrant.
+The age of the alleged victims is not listed in the warrant.

 Haywood is being held at the Wake County jail on a $30,000 secured bond.
 Avery said Haywood has also received a trespass notice that doesn’t allow him to return to the campus.